alsorensen/get-and-clean-data-coursera/README.md

 # get-and-clean-data-coursera
 Peer Graded Assignment: Getting and Cleaning Data Course Project

-Included in this repository you find this README.md-file, the R script, run_analysis.R, for performing the analysis, as well as the CODEBOOK.md-file that describes the variables, the data, and transformations performed to clean up the input data.
+Included in this repository you find this file `README.md`, the R script `run_analysis.R` for performing the analysis, as well as the file `CODEBOOK.md` that describes the variables, the data, and transformations performed to clean up the input data.

 In the script run_analysis.R the following steps are performed: